patricksimpson/gem-me-bot/README.md

 # gem-me-bot
 A slack bot, looking for #gems

+This project uses the https://github.com/smallwins/slack library for slack RTM in node.

 ## Install

 clone or download, in the unpacked directory, run: `npm install`